 No short- or long-term adverse indirect impacts to EJ populations from the Revised Build Alternative are anticipated.
+There is no measurable difference in EJ impacts between the 2-Way Ramsay Design Option and the 2-Way Wheeler Design Option.

-Potential impacts to minority or low-income populations would be minimized or avoided through the following measures:
+Potential impacts to minority or low-income populations will be minimized or avoided through the following measures:

-- ODOT would monitor construction contractors to ensure ODOT standard construction specifications are followed to limit vehicle and equipment idling time, prevent dirt and other materials from being tracked out of construction zones on vehicle tires, minimize the release of fugitive dust, and prevent the release of hazardous materials from spills and leaks or exposure to existing contamination to address the potential for short-term exposure of EJ populations to noise, exhaust, dust emissions, and hazardous materials during construction of the Revised Build Alternative. - ODOT would coordinate with the City of Portland and TriMet to develop an appropriate method to monitor and determine the effects of relocated bus routes on EJ populations during the anticipated 4-year construction period.
-If it is determined that EJ populations are experiencing disproportionate impacts, ODOT, the City, and TriMet would coordinate with the community to identify alternative bus routes to better serve EJ populations, possibly including an increase in the frequency of service on those routes. - ODOT would coordinate with the City of Portland and Portland Streetcar to develop an appropriate method to monitor and determine the effects of streetcar closures on EJ populations during the anticipated 4-year construction period.
-If it is determined that EJ populations are experiencing disproportionate impacts, ODOT, the City, and Portland Streetcar would coordinate with the community to identify alternative routes, and/or ODOT would identify additional reasonable measures to reduce those impacts, including providing free shuttle service through areas of construction.
+- ODOT will monitor construction contractors to ensure ODOT standard construction specifications are followed to limit vehicle and equipment idling time, prevent dirt and other materials from being tracked out of construction zones on vehicle tires, minimize the release of fugitive dust, and prevent the release of hazardous materials from spills and leaks or exposure to existing contamination to address the potential for short-term exposure of EJ populations to noise, exhaust (including diesel particulates), dust emissions, and hazardous materials during construction of the Revised Build Alternative. - ODOT will coordinate with the City of Portland, TriMet, and PSI in the future design phase to maintain transit and streetcar service connections through the Project Area during the anticipated 4-year construction period.
+ODOT, the City, TriMet, and PSI will coordinate with the community, with specific outreach to EJ populations, to identify areas where increase in the frequency of service or free shuttle service is needed.

-25 FHWA Order 6640.23A states that a disproportionately high and adverse effect on minority and low-income populations is "an adverse effect that: 1) is predominantly borne by a minority population and/or a low-income population; or 2) will be suffered by the minority population and/or low-income population and is appreciably more severe or greater in magnitude than the adverse effect that will be suffered by the nonminority population and/or non-low-income population."
+$^{^{26}}$ FHWA Order 6640.23A states that a disproportionately high and adverse effect on minority and low-income populations is "an adverse effect that: 1) is predominantly borne by a minority population and/or a low-income population; or 2) will be suffered by the minority population and/or low-income population and is appreciably more severe or greater in magnitude than the adverse effect that will be suffered by the nonminority population and/or non-low-income population."

-- ODOT would coordinate with the City of Portland and members of the community to identify alternative routes for people who walk, bike, and roll to use during periods when key walking and biking routes are closed during construction. - ODOT would monitor and determine the effects the temporary closure of key walking and biking routes could have on EJ populations.
-This would be accomplished by assigning observers to monitor the use of alternative routes and conducting surveys and voluntary one-on-one interviews.
-If it is determined that disproportionate impacts to EJ populations are occurring, ODOT would identify additional reasonable measures to reduce those impacts, including providing free shuttle service through areas of construction.
+- ODOT will coordinate with the City of Portland and members of the community to identify alternative routes for people who walk, bike, and roll to use during periods when key walking and biking routes are closed during construction. - ODOT will monitor and determine the effects the temporary closure of key walking and biking routes could have on EJ populations.
+This will be accomplished by assigning observers to monitor the use of alternative routes and conducting surveys and voluntary one-on-one interviews.
+If it is determined that disproportionate impacts to EJ populations are occurring, ODOT will identify additional reasonable measures to reduce those impacts, including providing free shuttle service through areas of construction.

-In addition to the measures described above, ODOT's DBE and Workforce program for the Project would maximize DBE contracting opportunities, including for small and minority-owned businesses.
+In addition to the measures described above, ODOT's DBE and Workforce program for the Project will maximize DBE contracting opportunities, including for small and minority-owned businesses.

-Considering the measures described above and the notable beneficial effects for EJ populations living and working in the API in terms of improved access to employment and services (for all modes) and enhanced public safety, it has been determined that the Revised Build Alternative would not cause disproportionate high and adverse effects on any minority or low-income populations, in accordance with the provisions of Executive Order 12898 and FHWA Order 6640.23A.26
+Considering the measures described above and the notable beneficial effects for EJ populations living and working in the API in terms of improved access to employment and services (for all modes) and enhanced public safety, it has been determined that the Revised Build Alternative will not cause disproportionate high and adverse effects on any minority or low-income populations, in accordance with the provisions of Executive Order 12898 and FHWA Order 6640.23A.27

-3.13 Transportation
+3.13 TRANSPORTATION

 The API for transportation generally corresponds to the Project Area, as shown on Figure 1-1, except along N Broadway, where the API extends west to N Larrabee Avenue.
-For more details on transportation impacts in the API, see the Transit Supplemental Technical Report, Active Transportation Supplemental Technical Report, Safety Supplemental Technical Report, and Traffic Supplemental Technical Report Report in Appendix A.
+For more details on transportation impacts in the API, see the Revised Transit Supplemental Technical Report, Revised Active Transportation Supplemental Technical Report, and Revised Traffic Supplemental Technical Report in Appendix A.

-3.13.1.1 Transit
+3.13.1.1 TRANSIT